aabeveridge/aabeveridge.github.io/markdown/cv.md

 “Big Data, Tiny Computers: Making Data-Driven Methods Accessible with the Raspberry Pi.”
 Co-authored with Nicholas Van Horn. *Re-Programmable Rhetoric: Critical Making Theories and Methods in Digital Rhetoric and Composition*.
 Eds.
 Anthony Stagliano and Steve Holmes.
 University of Michigan Press.
 Under review.

-"A Taxonomy of Algorithmic Rhetoric." *Computers and Composition*.
+"A Taxonomy of Machine Readers/Writers for Digital Rhetoric (Or, What is Artificial Intelligence?)." *Computers and Composition*.
 In progress.

 ### **Special Collections in Progress**
 "Composing Algorithms: Writing (with) Rhetorical Machines." *Computers and Composition*.
 Co-edited with Sergio C. Figueiredo and Steven K. Holmes.
 Forthcoming 2020.